Jerzy Giedroyc

-Jerzy Władysław Giedroyć (/pl/; 27 July 1906 – 14 September 2000) was a Polish writer, lawyer, publicist and political activist.
+Jerzy Władysław Giedroyć (/pl/; 27 July 1906 – 14 September 2000) was a Polish writer and political activist.
 For many years, he worked as editor of the highly influential Paris-based periodical, Kultura.

 Early life

 Giedroyć was born in Minsk, into a Polish-Lithuanian noble family on 27 July 1906, with the title of kniaź, prince.
 His schooling in Moscow was interrupted by the October Revolution, when he returned home to Minsk.
 During the Polish–Soviet War of 1919–1921 his family left Minsk for Warsaw, where he finished the Jan Zamoyski gymnasium in 1924.
 He went on to study law and Ukrainian history and literature at the University of Warsaw.

 Career

 Giedroyć worked as a journalist and civil servant in interwar Poland, he maintained contacts with leading Ukrainians and urged the Roman Catholic Church to improve relations with the Greek Catholic Church to which many Ukrainians belonged, insisting that Poland's success as a national state depended on satisfying the aspirations of minorities so that minority nationalists would not have convincing arguments against Polish statehood.
 He thus took the side of Józef Piłsudski against the National Democrats.

 In 1930 he took over as editor of the weekly "Dzień Akademicki" (Academic Day) which he soon transformed into the biweekly "Bunt Młodych", renaming it Polityka in 1937.